 Knowing one’s strengths and weaknesses is the backbone of positive psychology.
 This is because the theory is anchored on it and because the therapeutic process and therapeutic work depend on it.

 Several studies back up the benefits of exploration and knowledge of an individual’s strengths.
-Below are some studies that show how knowing one’s strength causes a positive impact on a person’s life.
+Below are some studies that show how knowing one’s strengths has a positive impact on a person’s life.

-- A character strengths-based program added to the curriculum of adolescent students led to a significant increase in their life satisfaction and wellbeing.
-To similar study conducted on undergraduates found that awareness of strengths led to improved measures on wellbeing, happiness, and health and a decrease in negative emotion and loneliness (Smith et al., 2020)
+2. A character strengths-based program added to the curriculum of adolescent students led to a significant increase in their life satisfaction and wellbeing.
+A similar study conducted on undergraduates found that awareness of strengths led to improved measures of wellbeing, happiness, and health and a decrease in negative emotions and loneliness (Smith et al., 2020)

-- A longitudinal analysis done by Tang et al. (2019) found that not only does understanding one’s strengths improve a student’s wellbeing, but it is also positively correlated to academic achievements.
-In the same vein, college students who know their strengths and capitalize on them will use social supports and create successful experiences that provide them opportunities to use their strengths in novel situations (Bowers & Lopez, 2010).
+3. A longitudinal analysis done by Tang et al. (2019) found that not only does understanding one’s strengths improve a student’s wellbeing, but it is also positively correlated to academic achievements.
+In the same vein, college students who know their strengths and capitalize on them will use social support and create successful experiences that provide them with opportunities to use their strengths in novel situations (Bowers & Lopez, 2010).

-- Numerous studies found that a strengths-based approach to client care and management improve not only health professionals’ service towards patients but also led to more positive relationships between clients and their caregivers (Gotlieb, 2014; Gan & Ballantyne, 2016; Mossman, 2011)
+4. Numerous studies found that a strengths-based approach to client care and management improve not only health professionals’ service towards patients but also leads to more positive relationships between clients and their caregivers (Gotlieb, 2014; Gan & Ballantyne, 2016; Mossman, 2011)

 The Fortitude of Character